dilshod2604/dilshod2604/README.md

 ## 🚀 About Me

 I am a passionate **frontend developer** with a strong background in **React**, **TypeScript**, and other modern web technologies.
 I enjoy building responsive and dynamic websites and applications, constantly striving to improve my skills.
+In my spare time, I love exploring new technologies and contributing to open-source projects.

 ---